CrunchyData/crunchy-katacoda/postgresql-devel/basics/introindex/01-intro-index.md

 2. Indices are automatically created for primary key and unique constraint columns.
-3. The database query planner takes into account the indices available when determining the best way for executing a query.
+3. The database query planner takes into account the indices available when determining the best _path_ for executing a query.

 Indexes are their own data structures, and they're also stored on disk.
 PostgreSQL supports several different index types, with [b-tree](https://en.wikipedia.org/wiki/B-tree)